grahamcarman/docs/learn/rerunning-dags.md

 ![Task Instance Summary](/img/guides/task_instance_confirmation.png)

-You can also clear task statuses fromm the Graph view.

 If you want to use the Airflow CLI to clear task statuses, you can use the following command: